clux/facemaulers/npcs/celerom.md

 If they believe him, they can go to [[irithyll]] (he can give them the entry token, doll), he'll give an "indication that something is wrong".
 Felt unwelcome, even though the council seemed mostly supportive (if not a little strange).
 He can actually explain the council.

+Note that he's not fully thought about whether or not undead co-existence with normies is possible (not really easy).

 ## Relations Irithyll
 He has a place to stay there.
 Vampires are treating him as an ally, but have delayed meetings.
 Arklem ultimately does not care for this.
 He is manipulating the vampires.